NCAR/HPC-Docs/docs/storage-systems/glade/campaign.md

 - from the data-access nodes, for Globus transfers and managing data holdings

-- from the Casper cluster to facilitate data analysis and visualization workflows
+- from the Derecho and Casper clusters to facilitate data analysis and visualization workflows

 **Files stored on this system are not backed up.
 Users are responsible